- +1 212 641 5619

 Randy M. Mastro, Global Co-Chair of the Securities and Complex Litigation practice group, focuses on high-stakes litigation representing corporations, executives and public entities in complex civil litigation, securities disputes and white collar matters.

 Before joining Dechert, Mr. Mastro served as First Deputy Mayor and Acting Mayor of New York City, making him the first person in modern city history to serve as top deputy mayor and acting mayor in two different administrations.
 He previously served as Chief of Staff, Deputy Mayor of Operations and Acting Mayor in the late 1990s.
-Prior to that time, he served as an Assistant United States Attorney and Deputy Chief of the Civil Division in the Southern District of New York, where he led the landmark racketeering suit against the International Brotherhood of Teamsters, and received the Attorney General's Distinguished Service Award, the John Marshall Award, Director's Award for Superior Performance, and the Lumbard Bowl, awarded annually to distinguished alumni.
+In between, he was a partner at two prominent international law firms, including one where he was global head of litigation for more than two decades.
+Prior to that time, he served as an Assistant United States Attorney and Deputy Chief of the Civil Division in the Southern District of New York ("S.D.N.Y.").
 He also clerked for Justice Alan Handler of the New Jersey Supreme Court.

 He chairs the Hamptons International Film Festival.
-He also chaired Citizens Union, a leading New York good government group, and was vice-chair of the Legal Aid Society.
-He handles high-profile pro bono matters, from protecting peaceful demonstrators in Lafayette Park, to securing reinstatement of a public school teacher fired for giving her class an assignment on racism, to successfully advocating for the families of fallen 9/11 firefighters.
+He also chaired Citizens Union, New York's preeminent good government group, and was vice-chair of the Legal Aid Society.
+His pro bono work has included protecting the rights of peaceful protesters to congregate in Lafayette Park, securing reinstatement of a public school teacher fired for giving her class an assignment on racism, protecting the right of good government groups to maintain donor privacy, and successfully advocating for fallen 9/11 firefighter families.
 He has taught civil litigation and legal writing at the University of Pennsylvania and Fordham Law Schools.
-He has also authored numerous law review articles and newspaper op-eds, and before becoming a lawyer worked as a journalist at The Washington Post.
+He has also authored many law review articles and newspaper op-eds, and, earlier in his career, was a journalist at The Washington Post.

-- Won landmark Supreme Court ruling on behalf of Roman Catholic Diocese of Brooklyn barring Governor Cuomo from imposing onerous fixed-capacity restrictions during the pandemic on “houses of worship” of 10 people in “red” zones and 25 people in “orange” zones, in violation of the First Amendment’s free exercise of religion protections.
+- Won landmark Supreme Court ruling on behalf of the Roman Catholic Diocese of Brooklyn barring Governor Cuomo from imposing onerous fixed-capacity restrictions during the pandemic on “houses of worship” of 10 people in “red” zones and 25 people in “orange” zones, in violation of the First Amendment’s free exercise of religion protections.
 The victory was front-page news throughout the country and caused a sea change in how states regulated religious institutions during the COVID-19 crisis.
-For this and another COVID U.S. Supreme Court victory, he was named The American Lawyer’s “Litigator of the Week.”
+For this and another COVID U.S. Supreme Court victory overturning New York's eviction moratorium, he was named The American Lawyer’s “Litigator of the Week.”

-- Conducted a 25-day bench trial in the S.D.N.Y. as lead trial counsel for Lavastone, an AIG affiliate, in its $1 billion RICO, breach of contract, fraud, breach of fiduciary duty and unjust enrichment case against Alan Buerger; his son, Reid Buerger; and the “Coventry” family of companies owned and operated by them.
-Lavastone’s claims concerned the Buergers’ practice of purchasing life insurance policies, laundering them through a shell company and then selling them to Lavastone at inflated prices.
-Successfully argued for summary judgment on Lavastone’s breach of contract claim against Coventry.
-Presented the opening, closing and rebuttal closing at trial, and examined and cross-examined the key witnesses, including the Buergers.
-Post-trial, the parties settled their differences, with one market participant saying that Alan Buerger “had to get his butt kicked first” before agreeing to settle the case.
+- Conducted a 25-day bench trial in the S.D.N.Y. as lead trial counsel for Lavastone, an AIG affiliate, in its $1 billion RICO, breach of contract, fraud, breach of fiduciary duty and unjust enrichment case against a leading life settlements company and its owners.
+Lavastone’s claims concerned the company's practice of purchasing life insurance policies, laundering them through a shell company and then selling them to Lavastone at inflated prices.
+Successfully argued for summary judgment on Lavastone’s breach of contract claim.
+Presented the opening, closing and rebuttal closing at trial, and examined and cross-examined the key witnesses, including the the father-son owners, over eight straight days.
+Post-trial, the parties settled their differences, with one market participant quoted as saying that the owner “had to get his butt kicked first” before agreeing to settle the case.

-- Defended Lynn Tilton and her company, Patriarch Partners, against U.S. Securities and Exchange Commission (SEC) fraud charges over her management of a distressed debt CLO fund where the SEC sought disgorgement of more than $200 million and Lynn Tilton’s debarment for life as an investment advisor.
-Forced to go to trial in the SEC’s internal tribunal, Tilton turned to Randy to defend her, publicly describing him as the “General” of his (prior) firm’s litigation “army.”
+- Successfully defended Lynn Tilton and her company, Patriarch Partners, against U.S. Securities and Exchange Commission (SEC) fraud charges over her management of a distressed debt CLO fund where the SEC sought disgorgement of more than $200 million and Lynn Tilton’s debarment for life as an investment advisor.
+Forced to go to trial in the SEC’s internal tribunal, Tilton turned to Mr. Mastro to defend her, publicly describing him as the “General” of a litigation “army.”
 And go to war he did, mounting a vigorous defense during a three-week trial that vindicated her in the eyes of courtroom observers.
 Indeed, press accounts described the trial as “tilt[ing] in Lynn Tilton’s favor,” reporting that “Lynn Tilton’s lawyer, Randy Mastro, knows how to get attention with an opening statement” and “easily outdueled the SEC’s legal eagles.”
 In the end, the SEC ALJ issued a 57-page decision dismissing all of the SEC’s charges and finding all of the SEC’s factual allegations “unproven.”
 It was a stunning rebuke for the SEC, whose Enforcement Division wins 90 percent of the cases it brings before its in-house ALJs.
 But not this time.
-For achieving this extraordinary result, Randy was named The American Lawyer’s “Litigator of the Week.”
-Also won outright dismissal in the S.D.N.Y. of a sweeping civil RICO action brought against Tilton and her company seeking more than $1 billion in damages against them.
+For achieving this extraordinary result, Mr. Mastro was named The American Lawyer’s “Litigator of the Week.”
+Also won outright dismissal in the S.D.N.Y. of a private civil RICO action brought against Tilton and her company seeking more than $1 billion in damages.

-- Represented Madison Square Garden (MSG) and Cablevision on multiple high-profile litigation and other matters, including winning court rulings upholding MSG’s controversial adverse attorney ban, for which he was named The American Lawyer’s “Litigator of the Week.”
-Also successfully represented MSG and others in litigations challenging, and ultimately defeating, the City’s sweeping proposal to build a new stadium for the Jets on Manhattan’s West Side.
-Successfully defended Cablevision and MSG in $100 million antitrust suit brought by the New York Jets over their failed stadium bid.
+- Represented Madison Square Garden ("MSG") and Cablevision on multiple high-profile litigations, including winning court rulings upholding MSG’s controversial adverse attorney ban, for which he was named The American Lawyer’s “Litigator of the Week,” and defending MGS and Jamie Dolan in a high-profile case brought by former Knicks star Charles Oakley over his removal from the Garden.
+Mr. Mastro also successfully represented MSG and others in litigations challenging, and ultimately defeating, the City’s sweeping proposal to build a new stadium for the Jets on Manhattan’s West Side.
+And he successfully defended Cablevision and MSG in a related $100 million antitrust suit brought by the New York Jets over their failed stadium bid.

-- Represented New Jersey Governor Chris Christie’s Office in the Bridgegate investigation, conducting an extensive internal investigation and producing a 245-page report identifying who was responsible for the lane closures, which turned out to be the same individual later charged by federal prosecutors.
-Also represented the Governor’s office in navigating its voluntary responses to federal, state legislatures and local investigators.
+- Represented New Jersey Governor Chris Christie’s Office in the Bridgegate investigation, conducting an extensive internal investigation and producing a 250-page report identifying who was responsible for the lane closures, which turned out to be the same individual later charged by federal prosecutors.
+Also represented the Governor’s office in navigating its discovery responses to federal, state, and local investigations.

-- Represented Bear Stearns in resolving 100 securities class actions and shareholder derivative litigations involving IPO allocation and research analyst issues.
-Won dismissal of shareholder derivative action against Bear Stearns and its directors over alleged research analyst conflicts.
-Represented Bear Stearns officers and directors in obtaining dismissal of shareholder derivative actions over subprime issues.
+- Represented Bear Stearns in resolving more than 100 securities class actions and shareholder derivative litigations involving IPO allocation and research analyst issues.
+Won dismissal of shareholder derivative actions against Bear Stearns and its directors over alleged research analyst conflicts and subprime issues.

-- Represented Bank of New York Mellon (BNY) on the appeal of a Bankruptcy Court decision that affected billions of dollars in transactions in the Lehman bankruptcy proceeding.
+- Represented Bank of New York Mellon ("BNY") on the appeal of a Bankruptcy Court decision that affected billions of dollars in transactions in the Lehman bankruptcy proceeding.
 The bankruptcy court’s decision caused turmoil in the international securitization markets by invalidating market-standard provisions in credit default swap agreements that were designed to protect those who invested in Lehman products.
-BNY was the trustee over the collateral securing those products; both the current noteholders and a Lehman subsidiary claimed priority to that collateral.
-English courts found for the noteholders; the bankruptcy court found for Lehman.
-When the district court agreed to entertain BNY’s appeal, the parties settled, relieving BNY of any potential liability.
+BNY was the trustee over the collateral securing those products; both the noteholders and a Lehman subsidiary claimed priority to that collateral.
+English courts found for the noteholders, while the U.S. bankruptcy court found for Lehman, putting BNY in the middle of these conflicting rulings.
+When an S.D.N.Y. judge agreed to entertain BNY’s appeal, the parties settled, relieving BNY of any potential liability.

 - Band 1 in Litigation: Trial Lawyers Nationwide – described as “one of the premier litigators in the country,” who enjoys an “exceptional public reputation” and is “one of the most effective courtroom lawyers I’ve seen.”
 Chambers USA and Chambers Global, 2014-2026